jcwells18/Python-Challenge/README.md

 - total number of months in dataset
 - total amount of Profit/Loss for the dataset
 - calculcates the greatest increase and decrease date and amount

-This script also exports to a txt file and shows results in terminal.

 PyPoll